tanmaysk001/My-RAG-App/README.md

    Create a new Hugging Face Space and link it to your repository.
 The app’s entry point (`app.py`) will be used automatically.

 4. **Access the Live Demo:**
-   Once deployed, your app will be available online at [https://huggingface.co/spaces/Tsk001/RAG_Gradio_App](https://huggingface.co/spaces/Tsk001/RAG_Gradio_App).
+   Once deployed, your app will be available online at Huggingface spaces

 ## Technologies & Tools

 - **Backend:** Python 3.12, FastAPI, Uvicorn